Skip to main content

 What’s the difference between OPCF 19 and OPCF 19A?

-The key difference between these two policy modifications is that OPCF 19 will only cover the limit as outlined in your auto insurance agreement.
+The key difference between these two policy modifications is that OPCF 19 will only cover the limit as outlined in your auto insurance.
 On the other hand, OPCF 19A will pay the amount stated in the agreement of your vehicle, which is usually the full appraisal amount.

 Is OPCF 19/19A mandatory in Ontario?

-Always remember that having a valid policy is a mandatory requirement in Ontario, but having endorsements such as OPCF 19/19A is not a legal requirement to drive in the province.
+Endorsements such as OPCF 19/19A are not a legal requirement to drive in the province.
 They are only additions you can add if you seek additional protection for your car insurance in Toronto, or another city.

 How to add OPCF 19/19A to your policy